What hasn’t happened in past 50 years will happen in next five: V. Vaidyanathan

 Everyone wants to know why you are merging with IDFC Bank.
 IDFC’s performance has not been that great.
 If you were looking for a banking licence, you could have waited.
 Why did you have to merge with IDFC Bank, especially since its (IDFC Bank’s) merger with Shriram Group had been called off?
 And we see you stepping in as a white knight.
 So everyone is curious.
 Were you in a hurry to get a banking licence?

-The straight reason is that the IDFC Bank is a really good bank.
+The straight reason is that IDFC Bank is a really good bank.
 Last two years, I think from the time it got the licence, there has been considerable progress—setting up the systems, setting up 100 branches, so they made progress.
 Now, yes, with regards to us, certainly I believe that we were looking for a banking licence for some time.

 Capital First was founded six years ago, and our loan book had become Rs25,000 crore, and at some point of time, for an NBFC to keep growing beyond Rs50,000-60,000 crore would be a challenge, and some cycles can always come—liquidity and interest rate cycles.
 So, at some stage, we would have applied (for a banking licence)—maybe in a year or two probably.